Khaboris Codex: Association with Emotional Maturity Instruction

-"Curiously enough, several year [sic] later while I was attending sessions of the annual meeting of the American Academy of Religion, Dr. Paul L. Garber, professor of Bible at Agnes Scott College, Decatur, Georgia, casually inquired of me whether I had ever heard of the Yonan Codex^{a}.
+several year [sic] later while I was attending sessions of the annual meeting of the American Academy of Religion, Dr. Paul L. Garber, professor of Bible at Agnes Scott College, Decatur, Georgia, casually inquired of me whether I had ever heard of the Yonan Codex^{a}.
 This led to a most astonishing disclosure.
 A medieval copy (Khabouris^{b}) of the manuscript, Garber told me, was in the possession of the Emotional Maturity Instruction Center, Decatur, Georgia.
 The center had transliterated the Syriac text of the Beatitudes in Christ's Sermon on the Mount (Matthew 5:3–12) and was making a copy of this available for four dollars with the assurance that, by concentrating each day on these sentences in Aramaic, one's personality would become adjusted and more mature.
-In fact, according to Garber the center had even persuaded magistrates in Atlanta to buy copies of the transliteration for use in attempting to quell obstreperous prisoners!"
+In fact, according to Garber the center had even persuaded magistrates in Atlanta to buy copies of the transliteration for use in attempting to quell obstreperous prisoners!

 A Western Queens Gazette article from August 8, 2004 states that Dan MacDougald was the one who started the Emotional Maturity Instruction course referred to by Metzger.
 According to Timms, Norman Malek-Yonan died in the 1970s.
 Apparently MacDougald had purchased the Khaboris codex from Yonan, and started a few organizations dealing with psychology in the 1970s.
 After the 1999 dating by the University of Arizona (which dated it between 1000–1190 AD), the Khaboris Codex^{b} transitioned into the hands of Dr. Michael Ryce at the Heartland institute.
 Ryce co-authored an updated version of the Emotional Maturity Instruction course with MacDougald called Laws of Living.
 This course continues to be taught, annually, by Ryce at Heartland, his teaching center in the Ozark Mountains of Southern Missouri.

 The Heartland's website states on a page about the Khaboris Codex^{b}, "Before Dan MacDougald passed away, he left the Khabouris^{b} in the stewardship of the Western-Rite Syrian Orthodox Church..."
 The manuscripts appears to have remained physically at the Heartland institute.
 A page titled "The Khabouris Manuscript Ceremony at Heartland" has several small images of a woman posing with the "b" codex.
 At some point during this time, someone there seems to have taken low-resolution digital photos of all 500 plus pages of the codex.